Blackout (Marcus Daniels): Fictional character biography

-During the "Secret Empire" storyline, Blackout in the alias of "Bob Hofstedder" is seen living as a married family man until he is found by Baron Zemo, who persuades him to join the Army of Evil.
-Blackout helps Zemo trap some of the heroes in Manhattan by surrounding it in Darkforce to further Hydra's plot.
-Maria Hill locates Blackout and kills him, destroying the Darkforce dome around Manhattan.
+During the "Secret Empire" storyline, Blackout is seen living as a married family man under the alias of Bob Hofstedder until he is found by Baron Zemo, who persuades him to join the Army of Evil.
+Blackout helps Zemo surround Manhattan in a Darkforce dome to further Hydra's plot.
+Maria Hill locates Blackout and kills him, destroying the dome.

 During the "Damnation" storyline, Blackout is revived when Doctor Strange uses his magic to restore Las Vegas.